vivek-bin/Is-It/README.md

 This is a simple web app built with -
  - AngularJS used for the frontend
- - Express.Js framework for Node.JS for backend
+ - Express.Js framework used for the backend
- - MySQL to store relational data
+ - MySQL(v5.7.17) to store responses

 The app records user responses, and then presents the overall responses graphically.